novia-financial/QuickCompare/ReadMe.md

 Input parameters are accepted via an `IOptions` implementation, `QuickCompareOptions`.

-_Note that this was created as part of an Innovation Day event so is lacking initial unit tests and XML comments._
+_Note that this was created as part of an Innovation Day event._

 ### Example usage